‘Defund the police’ wrests support from politicians coast-to-coast – and steamrolls holdouts

 President Trump on Monday issued a broad condemnation of the "defund" push.

 "LAW & ORDER, NOT DEFUND AND ABOLISH THE POLICE.
-The Radical Left Democrats have gone Crazy!" he said.
+The Radical Left Democrats have gone Crazy!" he tweeted.

 The Los Angeles Times reported last week that Los Angeles Mayor Eric Garcetti plans to cut up to $150 million from that city's police department and redistribute the money to "black communities and communities of color."